 or the Malagasy Republic, is an island nation in the Indian Ocean, some 400 kilometres off the south-east coast of Africa.
 Madagascar is the fourth-largest island in the world.

 The island measures 1600 kilometres from north to south, and 580 kilometres from west to east at its widest point.
 Which means the surface equals that of France and the Benelux together.
 Antananarivo is the capital.
 Other main cities are Toamasina, Fianarantsoa, Mahajanga, Toliara, Antsiranana.

-Probably, people arrived at the island about 1500-2000 years ago, presumably from Southeast Asia.
+Probably, people arrived at the island about 2000 years ago, presumably from Southeast Asia.
 Today’s population has Southeast Asian roots, mixed with African and Arabian influences.
-The population has grown to about 19 million today, united by their language, Malagasy, which is spoken all over the island with only minor differences of dialect.
-French and since recently English are the other two official language.
+The population has grown to about 20 million today, united by their language, Malagasy, which is spoken all over the island with only minor differences of dialect.
+French is the other two official language.

-If you would like to read more Madagascar please look at the website of Madagascar Travel.
+If you would like to read more about Madagascar we can recommend the website of Madagascar Travel | Community Tourism.

 - Palmeraie: The Palm Oil Experience

 - L’Ile Ste Marie: Meet the Whales